liouh/jira-tracker/README.md

 JIRA Tracker
 ============

-JIRA issue / label tracker in JavaScript using JIRA's REST API
+JIRA issue / label tracker in JavaScript using JIRA's REST API over JSONP

 You can access an [an online demo here](http://liouh.github.com/jira-tracker/#captcha)